UoBCS/cc-tutor-docs/project-proposal-draft.md

 process through visualisation and live interaction and the teachers to customise, upload content and prepare assessments.

-The hypothesis of the research study is that compiler construction modules, where students learn how to write a compiler and how to generate one using various tools, approach the problem in a traditional setting.
+The hypothesis of the research study is that compiler construction modules, where students learn how to write a compiler and how to generate one using various tools, approach the problem in a traditional setting and a visualisation approach can improve the understanding of generally difficult to grasp concepts.
 This means that there isn't a bridge between the high level concepts that the students learn from textbooks and the hands-on-practice course.
 The project will therefore fill the gap by providing the conceptual understanding of compiler construction through the visualisation